On the Sensitivity of the Lasso to the Number of Predictor Variables: Empirical Study

-To emphasize the danger of relying only on bounds, Figure~\ref{f:cons_nfixed} plots the ratio of the bounds to the median optimal loss for varying values of $p$.
-This plot suggests that the bounds are overly conservative when compared to the optimal loss and the degree of conservatism depends on both $p$ and the signal-to-noise ratio.
-As a result of this behavior, the deterioration in optimal loss can be much worse than $\log(p)$.
+To emphasize the danger of over-interpreting the bounds, Figure~\ref{f:cons_nfixed} plots the ratio of the bounds to the optimal loss percentiles for varying values of $p$.
+These plots suggest that the bounds are overly conservative when compared to the optimal loss and the degree of conservatism depends on both $p$ and the SNR.
+Thus, although the bounds apply, the slope of the optimal loss as a function of $p$ is different than the slope suggested by the bound.
+As a result of this behavior, the amount of deterioration in optimal loss can be much worse than the bounds suggest.
+To provide further insight, Figure~\ref{f:lambda_nfixed} plots the average ratio of $\lambda^0$ to $\lambda_p^*$ plotted on a log-scale (recall that $\lambda_0$ is the deterministic choice of $\lambda$ used in the oracle inequality~(\ref{e:loss_bound_rough})).
+These plots indicate that $\lambda^*_p$ is typically much smaller than $\lambda^0$.

+The optimal selector provides the best-case performance of the Lasso, but it is infeasible in practice.
+This motivates us to also study the performance of the Lasso when $\lambda$ is selected in a feasible manner using 10-fold CV.
+Figure~\ref{f:ratios_nfixed_cv} compares the CV loss ratios to the bound ratios for varying values of $p$ in the high and low SNR settings.
+Similar to the optimal loss, we observe deterioration in the CV loss as $p$ increases that is typically worse than the deterioration suggested by the bounds in both SNR settings.

 The results presented thus far suggest that the performance of the Lasso deteriorates for fixed $n$ as $p$ varies.
 In order to investigate its behavior when $n$ varies, we compare $p_1 = 2\log(n)$ against $p_2 = n$ and define the optimal loss ratio to be